Jordan Vs Bird Nintendo NES Review, A Basketball Classic

 Player 1 makes a dunk, and player 2 has to do the same dunk.
 To get a high dunk grade, you need to limit the amount of dribbling, and go directly to thelaunch spot and dunk.
-There are a total of 10 dunks to choose from, and each dunk has a different launch spot on the court.
-Meaning to be able to complete a certain dunk, you need to launch in the spot assigned for that particular dunk.
+There are a total of 10 dunks to select from, and each dunk has a different launch spot on the court.
+Meaning, to be able to complete a certain dunk, you need to launch in the spot assigned for that particular dunk.

 Three Point Contest:

 The dynamics of Jordan Vs Bird are pretty simple and controlled by the game for the most part.
-The most difficult aspects of the game is deciding when to launch your shot, so doing some practice will certainly payoff.
+The most difficult aspects of the game is deciding when to launch your shot, so doing some practice will certainly pay off.
 Same with the dunks, you will need to practice in order to figure out the different launch spots.
 I found the game to be pretty entertaining; you have plenty of games you can play.
-This game certainly has good entertainment value making it a must play NES sports game.
+This game certainly has good entertainment value, making it a must-play NES game.

-Sure nowadays the graphics on the game are not so good, but the graphics where pretty good back in 1988.
+The graphics on the game are not so good, but the graphics were pretty good back in 1988.
 This was probably among the top three most popular basketball games the NES had to offer.
-The other two basketball games would probably be Tecmo Basketball, Double Dribble and I’ll throw in Arch Rivals.
+The other two basketball games would probably be Tecmo Basketball, Double Dribble, and I’ll throw in Arch Rivals.